Janice Fukakusa

-Janice R. Fukakusa CM (born 1955) is a Canadian business executive and current chancellor of Toronto Metropolitan University.
+Janice R. Fukakusa CM (born 1955) is a Canadian business executive and was chancellor of Toronto Metropolitan University from 2018 to 2024.
 She was both the chief financial officer and the chief administrative officer of the Royal Bank of Canada for 8 years.
 Following her retirement from the bank in 2017 after a 31-year career, she was appointed to 15 corporate, non-profit or government boards.
 She was notably the Canada Infrastructure Bank's founding chairperson, a position she held from 2017 to 2020.

 Early life and education

 Janice Fukakusa was born in 1955 in a family of 8 children.
 Her parents were Japanese immigrants to Canada, and her father was an entrepreneur.
 Her first job was as a cashier at a dry cleaning business.

-Fukakusa studied at the University of Toronto where she received a Liberal Arts Bachelor's degree in Political science and Philosophy.
+Fukakusa studied at the University of Toronto where she received a Bachelor of Arts in political science and philosophy.
 She then studied to become a chartered accountant and obtained a Master of Business Administration at York University's Schulich School of Business in 1979.

 Career

-PricewaterhouseCoopers
+PricewaterhouseCoopers (PWC)

 After her studies, Janice Fukakusa worked in the auditing then business valuation departments of PricewaterhouseCoopers.
 She describes the latter job as a "pretty good springboard for me into the financial services and banking sector".